A fine treat for young and old. One of the world’s most popular zoos lives in the grounds of Vienna’s Schönbrunn Palace. Here’s what you need to know…

 Zoo history

-(The zoo’s effective founder)
+(The zoo’s effective founder, dressed for breakfast)

 Back in 1752, the city had fewer smartphones and not a lot of Netflix.
 But it already had a zoo in Schönbrunn, for which we can thank Emperor Franz I Stephan.

-If you’d like to learn a little more about Vienna zoo’s origins and its current standing in the zoological world, take a look at the history of Tiergarten Schönbrunn.
+To learn a little more about Vienna zoo’s origins and its current standing in the zoological world, take a look at the history of Tiergarten Schönbrunn.

 Recent zoo news